Montauk Downs State Park: Course layout

 With both the Atlantic Ocean and Block Island Sound located nearby, the golf course is one of the windiest locations in the country and weather conditions can make the course play differently each day.
 Most of the holes have small greens that require precision approach shots over bunkers and there are five water hazards on the course.
 The 12th hole at Montauk Downs is considered one of Long Island's toughest holes.
 The 228 yard par 3 has an elevated tee and green, requiring players to carry a deep valley of fescue grass.
 The green is guarded by three sand traps, including two deep bunkers in the front.

 Staff

 The general manager of Montauk Downs and the other state parks in Montauk is Tom Dess.
 Charlie Reidlinger serves as the superintendent of the golf course.
-Before coming to Montauk Downs, he was the superintendent of the Red Course at Bethpage State Park and the assistant superintendent of the Black Course.
-The current head golf professional at Montauk Downs is Mark Fretto.
+Before coming to Montauk Downs, he was the superintendent of the Red Course at Bethpage State Park and the assistant superintendent of the Blak Course.
+The current head golf professional at Montauk Downs is Angela Tocco.

+Clubhouse

+The park's clubhouse is shaped in the form of a pyramid.
+Designed by architect Richard Foster, the structure was originally built as part of the development of the Montauk Golf and Racquet Club, which opened in 1969.
+It is located on the same site as the golf course's original clubhouse, which was designed by Stamford White, but is about three times larger in size.

+The upper level of the building has a 360-degree view of the golf course and the surrounding area and was originally the location of the club's entertainment facilities including the main dining room and bar.
+The large room contains a high ceiling, is enclosed by glass walls, and is bordered by an outdoor terrace that is partly covered by the building's sloped roof.
+The main entrance to the club was located on the lower level of the building, which included another dining room and bar, a kitchen, men's and women's locker rooms, a sauna, and a pro shop.
+The lower level is surrounded by a sloped landscaped berm, making only the top level of the building and its wood-shingled roof visible from the exterior.
+A sub-basement is used for the storage of electric golf carts.

+The clubhouse was the recipient of the grand award at the Long Island Association's annual awards dinner in November 1969.